elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 tags: [tensegrity]
 ---

-## Screwing a Tower Tight
+## Screw Tightening

 Ever since the first [prefab tension](/construction/2020/06/15/prefab-tension-1) project I've wondered what it would be like to tighten an entire tensegrity tower by a screwing action.
-How tight could I get a tower to be?
+How **tight** could I get a tower to be?

 In the software it's too easy because the model is abstract, the mechanics of all the many connections are just there, and they're just perfect by definition.